 “Oh?” the man’s eyes widened just a little.

 “Yes.
 There’s some work to be done to tighten up the operation, I think.
 It’s dangerous work, and we don’t want anyone getting hurt,” Wade pointed out.
 “I am going to recommend that we take longer to reach the next quota of track length.
-Go slower, but go surer; as my old Pa used to say.”
+Go slower, but go surer—as my old pa used to say.”

-“Oh, these are tough men, Mr. Nash,” Silas shook his head, smirking as if Wade had said a ridiculous joke.
+“Oh, these are tough men, Mr. Nash,” Silas shook his head, smirking as if Wade had told a ridiculous joke.
 “And the railway has to run on a very tight schedule.
 I was promised by Mr. Hayes myself that this stretch to Coyote Creek would already be done by now.
-I have to explain to the other landowners why they cant loose their cattle on the northern stretch once again,” Silas rolled his eyes.
+I have to explain to the other landowners why they can’t loose their cattle on the northern stretch once again,” Silas rolled his eyes.

-“But you do care about the safety of these men though?”
+“But you do care about the safety of these men, though?”
 Wade asked.
 He kept his tone light.

-“Of course-of course, I don’t think anyone is arguing that.
-Just that I think you are worrying too much, Mr. Nash.
-It’s quite often the case that someone coming in from outside hasn’t got the eyes to see what needs to be done,” Mr. Laramie said firmly.
+“Of course, of course.
+I don’t think anyone is arguing that.
+Just that I think you are worrying too much, Mr. Nash,” Mr. Laramie said firmly.

 Is that so?

-Wade felt his fists bunch on his reigns.
-This man, Silas Laramie, must have picked up on some of Wade’s mood, as he cleared his throat and brushed dust off his jacket.
+Wade felt his fists bunch on his reins.
+This man, Silas Laramie, must have picked up on some of Wade’s mood, as he cleared his throat and brushed dust off his jacket hurriedly.

 “Well, do get in touch if there are any more problems you are having, I am sure that I can find some solutions for you,” Silas said heavily, before thanking Wade and turning to ride off.

 Curious, Wade watched him go.
-He wasn’t entirely sure how important Silas Laramie was, or what role he had to play—but he seemed eager for the work to go ahead, even if it meant that unsafe practices were being used.
+He wasn’t entirely sure how important Silas Laramie was, or what role he had to play—but he seemed eager for the work to go ahead, even if it meant that unsafe practices were being permitted.

-Which leaves people like Annie Turner without a husband.
+Which leaves people like Anna Turner without a husband.

 Wade winced at the memory of yesterday.
 He needed to talk to her again.
-Maybe between the stories he had heard today of her husbands death and whatever she knew, they could build a picture of what had really happened.
+Maybe between the stories he had heard today of her husband’s death and whatever she knew, they could build a picture of what had really happened.

 * * *

-The Turner ranch was pretty, in a small, homely sort of way, Wade thought as he crested the rise that led to the hollow of hills the Turner ranch sat within.
+The Turner ranch was pretty, in a small, homely sort of way Wade thought as he crested the rise that led to the hollow of hills within which the Turner ranch sat.

-It hadn’t taken Wade too long to learn the location of the widower Annie Turner.
+It hadn’t taken Wade too long to learn the location of the widow, Anna Turner.
 The barkeep at Gilbert’s Saloon (for the expense of a few more coins) had been only too happy to tell him where it was.

 As Wade had ridden up here, he had looked at Cheyenne with new eyes.
 He saw a frontier town on the cusp of something.
-If people were lucky, if the right investment and businesses came in here then he guessed it could become a ‘great’ city.
-It would be one of the gateway cities to the Western Territories; an important stopping off place for both plains, mountains, and eventually the sea beyond that.
+If people were lucky—and if the right investment and businesses came in here—he guessed it could become a ‘great’ city.
+It would be one of the gateway cities to the western territories; an important stopping off place for the plains, mountains, and eventually the sea beyond that.

 But Cheyenne could also be ruined, like so many frontier towns had been.
-The railway could be a blessing, but it could also drain all the life and youth from a town, taking them with wonder in their eyes and gold dust in their minds further west.
-If Cheyenne wasn’t careful, it would become a nothing town, owned by just a handful of out-of-town barons.
+The railway could be a blessing, but it could also drain all the life and youth from the town, taking them further west with wonder in their eyes and gold dust in their minds.
+If Cheyenne wasn’t careful, it would become a nothing town, owned by only a handful of out-of-town barons.